HGGM-LIM/jclustering/README.md

 The resulting image is another HyperStack that contains the results structured the following way:

-* The last _frame_ (not a real frame, shown on the image above these lines) is a 3D image in which every voxel contains the value of the cluster that voxel belongs to.
+* The last _frame_ (not a real frame as it does not represent temporal data) is a 3D image in which every voxel contains the value of the cluster that voxel belongs to.
 For instance, a voxel with a grey value of 1 belongs to the first cluster, and so on.

 * All the other frames, starting from the first one, represent the contents of each cluster.